Take Stargazing to the Next Level at These Dark Sky Campsites

 There’s just something about stargazing in the desert, and few places do that better than Death Valley National Park.
 At this site 20 minutes from Death Valley Junction and 45 minutes from Furnace Creek, guests can enjoy the region’s otherworldly sights at a camp conveniently located next to a family vineyard.

 This primitive-oriented site offers picnic tables, potable water, and shared composting toilets onsite, as well as an outdoor shower.
-Rates start at $25 per night.
 Book your stay here.

 Back on the glamping side of things are these luxurious tents, which come equipped with a king-size bed, a futon, private front porch, and electricity.

 Just 8 miles from the southern Utah hub of Kanab, the property also features two shared washrooms with flush toilets, three kitchens (two indoor, one outdoor), grills, TVs, and a fire pit ready to toast up s’mores offered by the property.
 Not a bad way to enjoy the dark skies southern Utah is known for.
-Prices start at $210 per night.
 Book your stay here.

 Custer Glamping Co.—Farm Pasture